-The Committee Members indicated they had reviewed the materials provided and as there were no questions or comments, Mr. DiNapoli recommended that the proposal be advanced and recommended for approval by the full Board.
-The Finance Committee members approved the recommendation.
+The Committee Members had no further questions or comments and Ms. Miller recommended that the proposal be advanced and recommended for approval by the full Board and the Finance Committee members approved the recommendation.

 After it was determined that there were no further issues to be brought before the Board by the Finance Committee, the Finance Committee Meeting was adjourned.